appmux/adhesive.js/README.md

 adhesive.js for AngularJS
 =========================

-adhesive.js framework delivers essential components for integration of AngilarJS with the real world.
+adhesive.js framework for AngularJS delivers essential components for integration of angular with the real world.
+It brings the AMD concept to the angular and allows to define the project file structure and leverage module lazy-loading as well as a set of other useful modules to build and deliver great single-page applications.
 Components are independent and can be used individually.

-Define your project file structure and leverage modules you were looking for forever to build and deliver your SPA.
-This framework turns the development nightmare into a pure pleasure, no more a 1000 lines source code files, no more struggling with browser cache during development or a production release, none of that nonsense...
+The framework turns the development nightmare into a pure pleasure, no more a 1000 lines source code files, no more struggling with browser cache during development or a production release, none of that nonsense...

-The framework has been test driven in production environment and is proven to work with multiple large-scale mission-critical applications for over 6 months before it was released to the public.
+It has been test driven in production environment and is proven to work with multiple large-scale mission-critical applications for over 6 months before it was released to the public.
 It lived through several AngularJS version upgrades since 1.9.3 and demonstrated scalability, great performance and high reliability.

 adhesive.js created with developers in mind, it's completely open for any kind of customization via different design patterns, starting with simple configuration to implementation of custom strategies.